Hyren flattened himself against the wall, using his arm to sweep Blynn up against the stone. “Don’t. Move,” he breathed.

 The northeast tower turned out to be rather angular, and studded with narrow windows that were unfortunately far too small for Hyren to get inside.
 But he had another plan for them.

-“Give me a second,” he muttered to Blynn, reaching into his utility belt and pulling out a flat metal cylinder.
-On the rim was a plug, while a tapering metal shape resembling a flower bud protruded out the other side.
+“Give me a second,” he muttered to Blynn, reaching into his utility belt and pulling out a flat metal cylinder with a plug on the rim.
+A tapering metal shape resembling a flower bud protruded out the other side.
 “Hop on.”
 Hyren gestured to his shoulder, and Blynn scrambled up.
-She perched on Terra’s pack and rearranged it to make sure no rain was getting in.
+She perched on Terra’s pack and rearranged it to make sure no rain could get in.

 “Proprietary Virtupets alloy,” Hyren said, fat raindrops spattering on his visor and streaming down into his mouth.
 “It digs into stone like wood.”
 He gave a couple of firm tugs on the cable to make sure it had caught, and then he let out a grunt, kicked off, and began walking up the wall, the rope collecting back into its container as he went.
 Thunder rumbled somewhere in the distance.